-So, in the end, syndicating your content is risky.
+So, syndicating your content is risky.
 You can definitely get the best of both worlds if Google decides your site is the originator of the content, thereby rewarding your content with the top position in the search results and also getting all the juicy backlinks that play into your overall rankings for specific keywords.
 But if Google gets it wrong (and it does, quite often, contrary to what they might think), you risk having your content never rank for relevant search engine queries.

-And this really worries me, because I’ve always held the opinion that there’s nothing else someone else can do to harm the rankings of a particular Website.
-After analyzing these results, I fear I’ve found a loophole in my own argument; If someone else visits my Website, copies all my content and syndicates it around the Web, it’s possible that the sites to which my content was syndicated will actually rank higher for it than my own site.
+And this really worries me, because I’ve always held the opinion that there’s nothing else someone else can do to harm the rankings of a particular website.
+After analyzing these results, I fear I’ve found a loophole in my own argument; if someone else visits my website, copies all my content, and syndicates it around the Web, it’s possible that the sites to which my content was syndicated will actually rank higher for it than my own site.
 Google tries to address this problem here as well as in the Matt Cutts video:

-In most cases a webmaster has no influence on third parties that scrape and redistribute content without the webmaster’s consent.
+In most cases, a webmaster has no influence on third parties that scrape and redistribute content without the webmaster’s consent.
 We realize that this is not the fault of the affected webmaster, which in turn means that identical content showing up on several sites in itself is not inherently regarded as a violation of our webmaster guidelines.
 This simply leads to further processes with the intent of determining the original source of the content—something Google is quite good at, as in most cases the original content can be correctly identified, resulting in no negative effects for the site that originated the content.

 Again, unfortunately I have to point out that in my own experience, repeatedly, I’ve seen my own content rank worse than the sites to which it was syndicated.
 So even though Google thinks it’s good at identifying the original source of the content, my data suggest otherwise.
 In time, we can only hope that Google improves this aspect of its algorithm; there’s certainly nothing more we can do as Webmasters.
 Instead, you just have to understand the benefits and drawbacks of syndication and decide whether you’re comfortable with taking on the risks of having Google wrongly identify ownership of your content.